linuxacademy/ecs-deep-dive-2018/cloudformation/README.md

 `aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --template-body file://master.yaml --stack-name mystackname`

-Where `mystackname` is the desired name of your stack.
+Where `mystackname` is the desired name of your stack (i.e. "Production")